sonata-project/SonataDatagridBundle/UPGRADE-3.0.md

 ## Interfaces

-The `Pager/PagerInterface` implements `\Iterator` and `\Countable`.
+The `Pager\PagerInterface` implements `\Iterator` and `\Countable`.
-All public methods of `Pager\BasePager` were moved to `Pager/PagerInterface`.
+All public methods of `Pager\BasePager` were moved to `Pager\PagerInterface`.

 ## Type hinting and API closing

-Now that only PHP 7.1 is supported, many signatures have changed: type hinting was added for the parameters or the return value.
+Now that only PHP >= 7.1 is supported, many signatures have changed: type hinting was added for the parameters or the return value.
 Also all classes were made final to allow slightly modification in upcoming minor releases.